jinkergm/JAA/README.md

 # Jinker's Animated Art
 Collection of Animated Art for use with VTT's in the top-down/overhead perspective.
 All files are in transparent webm format.
-Files will be located in your "Data\modules\JinkAniArtMod\AnimatedArt" folder.
+Files will be located in your "Data\modules\jaamod\AnimatedArt" folder.
 If you like my work consider becoming a Patron to ensure I keep creating content for Foundry.

 https://www.patreon.com/jinker